zowe/zowe.github.io/security.md

 <span style="display:none">(Zowe-SSDP-SDLC - #ID: ZSSD-LP:RV-ICV-CRT)</span>
 -->

-* The architecture of any Zowe component's security features designed by the Zowe squads is reviewed by the Zowe Security Workgroup.

-####TODO: KEEP ONLY ONE OF:  THE ONE ABOVE OR THE ONE BELLOW

-* The security architecture of Zowe component is reviewed by the Zowe Security Workgroup.
+* The security architecture of all Zowe components is reviewed by the Security Workgroup.
 * The Zowe squads perform internal security code review of newly implemented features and other security related code changes.
-* The code reviews are performed by squad members other than the ones who created the code.
+* The code reviews are performed by squad members other than the individuals who created the code.
 * The Zowe squads continuously perform security testing of their components' code and configuration for security issues.
-* Irregularly but at least before each major release a full penetration testing is performed by the Zowe Security Workgroup.
+* A full penetration testing is performed by the Zowe Security Workgroup before each major release.

-### Potential vulnerability sources monitoring</h3>
+### Vulnerability monitoring</h3>
 <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->

-* The Zowe Security Workgroup continuously monitors well known sources of information about freshly discovered or otherwise severe security issues.
+* The Zowe Security Workgroup continuously monitors well known sources of information about discovered or otherwise severe security issues.
 Some sources a listed below:
   * [NIST National Vulnerability Database](https://nvd.nist.gov/vuln)
   * [MITRE CVE List](https://cve.mitre.org/)
   * [Snyk Vulnerability DB](https://security.snyk.io/)
   * [CISA Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog)
-* Any issues found to potentially have impact on Zowe components, are further [analyzed](#Security-Issues-Analysis-And-Assessment) without unnecessary delay.
+* Any issues found to have impact on Zowe components, are further [analyzed](#Security-Issues-Analysis-And-Assessment) without unnecessary delay.
-* Information about any identified issues found to be of high severity and/or impact are propagated by the Zowe Security Workgroup to all Zowe squads.
+* Information about any identified issues is propagated by the Security Workgroup to all Zowe squads.

 ### Security issues reporting
 <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->

-Zowe encourages the community, users and other security researchers to perform security testing and report potential vulnerabilities of the Zowe components.
+Zowe encourages the community, users and security researchers to perform testing and report vulnerabilities.

 <!-- <span style="display: none;">#TODO: Alternatively use Zowe report form if we have one</span> -->
 <!-- <span style="display: none;">#TODO: Publish the reporting process on the project web-site: Open SSF: FLOSS Best Practices Criteria  - Vulnerability report process</span> -->

 Please direct all security issues to <code>zowe-security@lists.openmainframeproject.org</code>.

-To help Zowe developers understand and resolve the issues in most efficient way, please provide sufficient and accurate details about the issue and the approach to reproduce it.
+To help Zowe developers understand and resolve the issues, please provide accurate details.

 #### Security report template